-Keep reading to find out more about the best grammar schools in Buckinghamshire and how to help your child prepare for the 11 plus exam.
+Keep reading to find out more about the best grammar schools in Buckinghamshire in 2025, and how to help your child prepare for the 11 plus exam.

 ©character-education.org

 Dr Challoner’s Grammar School was founded in the 17th century.
-It provides a grammar school education in Amersham for boys aged 11–18 and girls aged 16–18.
-It is consistently listed among the best Buckinghamshire grammar schools; beyond exam results, the school boasts a ‘School of Character’ kitemark and it was recently named the best sporting state school in the country.
+It provides a grammar school education in Amersham for boys aged 11–18 with a mixed sixth form.
+It is consistently listed among the best Buckinghamshire grammar schools.
+Beyond exam results, the school has a ‘School of Character’ kitemark and it was recently named the best sporting state school in the country.

 Town: Amersham